Amended and Restated Bylaws of the American Society of Breast Surgeons – April 28, 2023

 3.1 Executive Committee

-The Board of Directors, by a majority resolution, may elect an Executive Committee consisting of the President, President-Elect, Immediate Past President, Chairman of the Board, and Secretary/Treasurer.
+The Board of Directors, by a majority resolution, may elect an Executive Committee consisting of the President, President-Elect, Immediate Past President, Chair of the Board, and Secretary/Treasurer.
 When the Board of Directors is not in session, the Executive Committee shall have all power vested in the Board of Directors by law, by the Articles of Incorporation, or by these Bylaws.
 The Executive Committee shall not have power to approve any action that requires approval by the members, to fill vacancies on the Board of Directors or Committees, to amend the Articles of Incorporation, to change the bylaws, or to approve a plan of merger.
 The Executive Committee shall report to the Board of Directors all action which the Executive Committee may have taken on behalf of the Board since the last meeting of the Board of Directors.

 3.2 Nominating Committee

 Prior to each annual meeting, the Nominating Committee shall make nominations for open positions on the Board of Directors and for officers of the Corporation.
-The Nominating Committee shall consist of the three Immediate Past-Presidents, the Current President, the Chairman of the Board, and one at-large member appointed by the Current President.
+The Nominating Committee shall consist of the three Immediate Past-Presidents, the Current President, the Chair of the Board, and one at-large member appointed by the Current President.

 3.3 Other Committees